amitni1/Catastrophic-Forgetting-Reproduction/README.md

 ![Average Performance Over Tasks](images/image.png)

-- **EWC (red):** `[0.952, 0.949, 0.938, 0.941, 0.938, 0.923, 0.904, 0.907, 0.886]`
+- **EWC (red):** `[0.952, 0.950, 0.938, 0.941, 0.936, 0.923, 0.901, 0.908, 0.889]`
 - **SGD+dropout (blue):** `[0.949, 0.947, 0.922, 0.912, 0.904, 0.904, 0.886, 0.875, 0.868]`
 - **Single-task reference:** 0.954 (dashed line)
-- **EWC across the sequence:** 0.952 at task 2 → 0.886 at task 10 (a gentle 6.6-point decline)
+- **EWC across the sequence:** 0.952 at task 2 → 0.889 at task 10 (a gentle 6.3-point decline)

 EWC stays above 88% across the full 10-task sequence and remains close to the single-task ceiling throughout.
-It is at or above the SGD+dropout baseline at every task, and the gap widens modestly as more tasks accumulate, reproducing the direction of the paper's result.
+It is at or above the SGD+dropout baseline at every task, reproducing the *direction* of the paper's result.
+Note that this is the faithful, paper-exact run: the average still declines gently across the sequence.
+Holding it flat is exactly what the replay extension below adds.

 ### 3. Figure C — Fisher Overlap vs Network Depth
 Overlap between the diagonal Fisher matrices of two sequentially trained tasks, computed per layer across the 6-hidden-layer network, for two permutation regimes.